Kate and William started dating in college. But it took forever for the future King to pop the question. Here’s why.

 According to Nicholl, “Before William asked Kate to marry him, he wanted to be sure it was what she really wanted.
 By living together, Kate could decide whether it was, and as William later recalled ‘back out’ if it wasn’t. “

-Of course, any royal watcher is aware of the current infidelity rumors swirling around William.
+Of course, any royal watcher is aware of infidelity rumors that have plagued William.
 But if any couple can make their marriage work, it’s likely the Duke and Duchess of Cambridge.